 Custodial credit risk-deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the Library's deposits may not be returned to it.
-The Library maintains two bank accounts at PNC Bank.
-As of June 30, 2020, the carrying amount of the Library's deposits was \$367,692, the bank balance in the checking account was \$222,408 and the bank balance in the money market account was \$199,705, all of which is insured by the Federal Deposit Insurance Corporation.
+None of the Library's deposits are exposed to custodial credit risk.
+The Library maintains two bank accounts at PNC Bank and one at People's Bank.
+As of June 30, 2021, the carrying amount of the Library's deposits was \$441,401, the bank balance in the checking account was \$196,976, the bank balance in the money market account was \$31,234, and the bank balance in the savings account was \$218,605, all of which is insured by the Federal Deposit Insurance Corporation.